All You Need for Object Detection: From Pixels, Points, and Prompts to Next-Gen Fusion and Multimodal LLMs/VLMs in Autonomous Vehicles: Introduction

 Object detection is a cornerstone task in autonomous driving systems and stands as a critical component for environmental understanding and safe navigation.
 It enables Autonomous Vehicles (AVs) to identify surrounding vehicles, pedestrians, cyclists, and obstacles using data captured from various sensors such as cameras, LiDAR, and Radar.
 Beyond traditional sensing methods, emerging multimodal models, including LLMs and VLMs are being integrated into AV perception systems to enhance scene interpretation and contextual reasoning.
 Figure \ref{fig: detection} illustrates examples of object detection across these sensor modalities, highlighting the complementary roles of multimodal AI in advancing AVs’ perception.

 AVs have surfaced as a disruptive technology that can revolutionize transportation, surveillance, logistics, agriculture, environmental monitoring, and public safety.
 Underneath such systems lie sophisticated sensing, decision-making, and control infrastructures that enable their autonomous operation without human oversight \cite{elallid2025secure}.
 Their optimal execution depends on the full integration of the perception, localization, planning, and control modules, whose performance is determined by innovations in sensing technologies and intelligent algorithms.
 The rapid advance of technology in AI, Machine Learning (ML), and sensors has greatly influenced the rapid development and fielding of these robotic systems \cite{khosravian2024robust}.
 Despite the great progress, autonomous systems still encounter many technical and practical challenges, particularly in ensuring reliable performance in complex, dynamic, and unpredictable environments.
 These systems must robustly handle inaccurate sensors, hardware faults, and the computational challenge of not just high-dimensional but also high-frequency real-time data.
-In parallel with these technical developments, AVs have also drawn great attention from industry and academia with regard to their promising road safety, traffic congestion mitigation, reduction in transportation cost, and social inclusion for elderly and disabled people \cite{jiang2025environmental}.
-Their deployment spans a broad range of applications, from self-driving taxis and delivery robots to autonomous agricultural machinery and emergency response systems \cite{grosse2024qualitative}.
-Nevertheless, achieving fully autonomous driving in the open world is still an open problem.
-AVs must operate in a rapidly evolving environment that includes complex urban settings, diverse weather conditions, unpredictable human behavior, and rare edge cases for which limited or no available training data exists.
-In addition, the absence of standardized testing procedures, unclear regulatory guidelines, and ongoing public concerns about safety and accountability remain major barriers to widespread deployment.
-As AVs transition from controlled environments to real-world roads, it becomes increasingly important to resolve these technical and societal issues to ensure their safe, reliable, and broadly accepted integration into transportation systems.
+In parallel with these technical developments, AVs have also drawn great attention from industry and academia with regard to their promising road safety, traffic congestion mitigation, reduction in transportation cost, and social inclusion for elderly and disabled people \cite{gerhard2025scoping}.
+Their deployment spans a broad range of applications, from self-driving taxis and delivery robots to autonomous machinery and emergency response systems \cite{grosse2024qualitative}.